 For the work of the Melanesian Mission UK in Prayer, People and Giving.

-For the Diocese of Temotu and Bishop Leonard Dawea.
+For the Diocese of Temotu as they go into vacancy for their Diocesan Bishop.
 For all the staff working at the Headquarters at Lata.

-For Revd Hillary Anisi and the Missions to Seafarers, through their centres in Honiara, Noro Port in the Western Province, Lata in Temotu and Port Vila in Vanuatu.
+For Revd Hillary Anisi and the Mission to Seafarers, through their centres in Honiara, Noro Port in the Western Province, Lata in Temotu and Port Vila in Vanuatu.

 The Community of the Sisters of Melanesia and their work with women throughout the islands.
-For Head Sister Annie and Assistant Head Sister Jessy and for the six households, including the new Household in Vanuatu led by Sr Collin.
+For Head Sister Annie and Assistant Head Sister Jessy and for the six households, including the new Household in Banks and Torres.

 For a greater understanding of Human Rights to promote stability and respect within communities, to love thy neighbour.